bwestrich/tdd-spock/README.md

  -- Martin Fowler (from ‘Refactoring: Improving the Design of Existing Code’, Addison-Wesley, 1999)

-The below guidelines (and their related code examples) can help you effectively use Spock for Test Driven Development (TDD).
-Such tests become an "Asset instead of an Afterthought".
+The below guidelines (and their related code examples) can help you effectively use Spock for Test Driven Development (TDD) to create tests that are an Asset not an Afterthought".
 Each code example mentioned below is prefaced with the package name (e.g. `mcwest....`).
-For more on TDD, including code examples and a Java/IntelliJ/Eclipse TDD cribsheet, see [here](https://bitbucket.org/bwestrich/java-tdd/wiki/Home).
+For info on using TDD with JUnit, including code examples and a Java/IntelliJ/Eclipse TDD cribsheet, see [here](https://bitbucket.org/bwestrich/java-tdd/wiki/Home).

-##Test the right thing
+##Only test the right thing
-* Only test functionality that the system under test (SUT) provides to its consumers.
-Do not test the internal implementation of the class.
+* Only test functionality that the item under test (IUT) provides to its consumers.
+* Do not test the internal implementation of the class.
-* Here is a great discussion of testing the right thing.
-It discusses topics such as when to write a test, when you shouldn’t write a test, and how you should name your tests.
-All examples are in Spock. http://www.javacodegeeks.com/2012/09/test-driven-traps-part-1.html (search for ‘Verify only the right thing’).
+* recommended: http://www.javacodegeeks.com/2012/09/test-driven-traps-part-1.html (search for ‘Verify only the right thing’).

-##Use tests to specify
+##Use tests to specify the system under test
-* Use the test to specify what the SUT does, particularly edge cases.
+* Use the test to specify what the IUT does
+* Test all cases, listing the typical (non-edge) cases first
-* For code example, see `mcwest.`
+* For code examples, see classes whose package names start with `mcwest.`

 ##Use behavior driven syntax
 * Spock allows many different syntaxes for tests.
-* For all but the simplest tests, use the given/when/then syntax (reason: more readable, enforces correct operator use such as use of comparison in 'then')
+* For all but the simplest tests, we recommend the given/when/then syntax (reason: more readable, and enforces correct operator use such as use of comparison (vs. assignment) in 'then')
-* For very simple tests, use the 'expect' syntax (see `mcwest.UseExpectForSimpleSpec`).
+* For very simple tests, use 'expect' syntax (see `mcwest.UseExpectForSimpleSpec`).

+##Consider adding comments to given/when/then for complex tests
+* Adding comments to given/when/then can clarify more complex tests (see `mcwest.ConsiderCommentsOnGivenWhenThenSpec`)

 ##Name your methods well
 *  The name of your test method is the most important part of your test.
 While writing a test, this name helps you focus on testing the right thing.
 Later, when deciding how to enhance or fix your code, the name is the first thing you’ll refer to (since testing is the first step in both enhancing and fixing code).
 Lastly, the test method name helps you decide when a test is no longer needed and should be deleted.
 * Make the method name as **short** as possible while capturing the essence of the tested functionality.
-* Choose a method name that states **what** the SUT should do, **not how** you are testing it ('returns a boolean' is better than 'verify we return a boolean').
+* Choose a method name that states **what** the IUT should do, **not how** you are testing it ('returns a boolean' is better than 'verify we return a boolean').
 * **Do not use 'should', 'test', or 'verify'** in the method name, these words are self-evident and make test method names more wordy ('calculates price based on discount' is better than 'should calculate price based on discount').
 * **Do not use a groovy method name**, use a text based method comment (see code examples).
 * For code examples, see `mcwest.NamingTestsSpec`. nb: Of all the code examples provided in this repo, the examples for this point need the most improvement (suggestions/pull requests welcome of course!).

 ##Name your test classes based on your classes under test
-The name of your software test class should be {ClassUnderTest}Spec to allow for relating tests to the SUT.
+The name of your software test class should be {ClassUnderTest}Spec to allow IDEs to relate tests to the class under test.

 ##Don’t whitebox test
-Don't test the internal implementation of SUT, only test the external API.
+Don't test the internal implementation of the IUT, only test its external API.
 * See the next points related to how to best use different types of test doubles in your Spock tests.
 * Also see [Perils of whitebox testing](https://bitbucket.org/bwestrich/java-tdd/wiki/Perils%20of%20Whitebox%20testing).

-##Remember key differences between types of test doubles
+##Avoid Double Trouble
+* Choose the right type of test double....
 * Stubs: provide canned answers to calls (to other objects) made during a test.
 They allow you to write tests on an object without having to implement the objects it calls.
 There is no expectation on which stub methods will be called during a test.
 * Mocks: stubs that expect to receive specific calls.
 Part of the test outcome is to evaluate that mock expecations were met.
 Note: Spock uses the same class (Mock) to implement both Stubs and Mocks, which makes it harder to keep the distinction between Stubs and Mocks in mind.

-##Use different test double types appropriately
-Spock uses different sections for your test code (given/when/then/where...).
-Using these sections correctly can greatly improve the readability and value of your tests.

 * Put **stubs** in the **‘given:’** section.
 This section should not verify number of calls, method parameters, etc. These verifications make your tests harder to read and less resilient to refactoring
 * Put **mocks** in the **'then:'** section.
 See `mcwest.StubsAndMocksSpec` for examples of using stubs and mocks appropriately.

 ##Use behavior-oriented test section names